Improving forecasting performance using covariate-dependent copula models: The covariate-dependent copula model

+In this section, we describe how to reparameterize the copula function so that the parameters highlight the copula features of interest.
+The default parameters in most copula functions do not directly represent the copula features, such as the tail-dependences and Kendall's $\tau$.
+We demonstrate the parameterization with the widely used two-parameter Joe-Clayton copula, which is flexible to be reparameterized in terms of any pairwise combination of lower tail-dependence, upper tail-dependece, and Kendal's $\tau$.

-In this paper we focus on the bivariate copula modeling with the two-parameter Joe-Clayton copula, which is commonly used in the literature.
-Our copula modeling approach is general and can be applied to modeling any copulas with any feature of interest.
-The popular Vine copula construction \citep{aas2009pair,czado2012maximum} can also be used to extend our bivariate copula modeling to higher dimensions.
+Our copula modeling approach is general and can be applied to model any copulas.
+In Section \ref{sec:application}, as well as our computer program, we extend our model class to Clayton copula, Gumbel copula, and Student's \emph{t}-copula.
+The popular vine copula construction \citep{aas2009pair,czado2012maximum} can also be used to extend our bivariate copula modeling to higher dimensions with discrete and continuous margins, but requires further extensive work and will be discussed in a separate paper.